MrPowers/spark-stringmetric/README.md

 String similarity functions and phonetic algorithms for Spark.

-See [ceja](https://github.com/MrPowers/ceja) if you're using the PySpark API.
+See [ceja](https://github.com/MrPowers/ceja) if you're using PySpark.

 ## Project Setup